isotopp/isotopp.github.io/_posts/2020-12-09-embracing-the-stream.md

 Even teams in the Enterprise are now free to move at their own speed, because they no longer have to wait for half a dozen stakeholders ot get to the Technical Debt Section of their backlog.

+The main point is, in my opinion, that it is okay and normal for the application to use a different "No longer a full OS" than what the host uses.
+In acknowledging that both can reduce scope and size, and optimize.
+This is a good thing, and will speed up development.

 So in a world where components and their dependencies are being packaged as single-user single-tenancy units of execution (virtual machines, containers and the like), CentOS moving to Streams is not only acknowledging that change, it also forced the slower half of the world to acknowledge this, and to embrace it.

 I say: This is a good thing.

 And if you rant "Stability goes out of the window!" - check your calendar and your processes.

 It's 2020.
 Act like it.
+One of the major innovations in how we do computers in the last decade has been establishing the beginnings of a certifiable process for building the things we run.

-"If your compliance is based on certifying the running end product instead of the process that built it, your organisation will not be able to keep up with the development speed of others." (paraphrasing [Christoph Petrausch](Christoph Petrausch) from [this tweet](https://twitter.com/hikhvar/status/1336608880013488130)).
+Or, as [Christoph Petrausch](Christoph Petrausch) puts it in [this tweet](https://twitter.com/hikhvar/status/1336608880013488130): "If your compliance is based on certifying the running end product instead of the process that built it, your organisation will not be able to keep up with the development speed of others."